techn0man1ac/ToxicCommentClassification/README.md

 There are two ways to install the application on your computer:

 ## Simple 😎

 ...

 ## Like are pro 💪

 ...

 # 🚀 How to use(Front End)

 ...

+# 🤝 Team

+The project was divided into tasks and assigned to the following roles:
+...

 # 🎯 Mission